intel/host-int/README.md

 ## Limitations specific to UDP packets

-* For INT_05_OVER_TCP_UDP, the maximum UDP payload length is the interface MTU minus 64 bytes (20-byte IPv4 header + 8-byte UDP header +
-  36-byte INT headers = 64 bytes)
+* For encapsulation INT_05_OVER_TCP_UDP, the maximum UDP payload length is the interface MTU minus 64 bytes (20-byte IPv4 header + 8-byte UDP header + 36-byte INT headers = 64 bytes)

-* For INT_05_EXTENSION_UDP, the maximum UDP payload length is the interface MTU minus 72 bytes (20-byte IPv4 header + 8-byte new UDP header +
+* For encapsulation INT_05_EXTENSION_UDP, the maximum UDP payload length is the interface MTU minus 72 bytes (20-byte IPv4 header + 8-byte new UDP header + 36-byte INT headers + 8-byte original UDP
-  36-byte INT headers + 8-byte original UDP header = 72 bytes)
+  header = 72 bytes)
   * These are the maximum payload lengths for UDP packets for which the source host will add INT headers to them.
-The Host-INT project allows applications to send larger UDP payload, too.
-But INT headers will not be added to those packets.
+The Host-INT project allows applications to send larger UDP payloads, too, but INT headers will not be added to those packets.

 ## Limitations specific to TCP packets